grover47/github-docs-examples/README.md

 # Writing Good Documentation

-## Step 1 - Using Codeblocks
+## Step 1: Using Codeblocks

-Codeblocks make it easy for tech people to ** copy, paste and share code **.
-A cloud engineer uses Codebloocks when ever possible.
+Codeblocks make it easy for tech people to ** copy, paste, and share code **.
+A cloud engineer uses Codebloocks whenever possible.

-Because is allows otgers to copy and paste their code to replicate or research issuses.
+Because it allows users to copy and paste their code to replicate or research issues.